-The monumental Khow-Gaphey House soars high over the sea on a promontory that towers above the rocks below.
-This house contains four large bedrooms, each with its own bathroom and sleeps eight.
+The monumental Khow-Gaphey House soars high over the sea on a promontory that towers above the surf below.
+This house contains four large bedrooms, each with its own bathroom, and sleeps eight.
 The name of the house means "moving wind" in the language of the Canela Indians in Venezuela.

 Down below the main deck are the master bedroom and two other bedrooms decorated with colorful tropical fabrics and natural wood furniture, and a large studio facing the sea.

 The fully-equipped kitchen has two stoves, a large food preparation area, and a refrigerator/freezer.

 July-October - US$1,750 per week for two persons, plus US$25 per person per day for each additional guest above two